richfaces/richfaces-archetypes/kitchensink/src/main/resources/archetype-resources/README.md

 Build and Deploy the Quickstart
 -------------------------

+_NOTE: The following build command assumes you have configured your Maven user settings.
+If you have not, you must include Maven setting arguments on the command line.
+See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: